Try our new research platform with insights from 80,000+ expert users

 The best features of Microsoft Defender for IoT are that it is easy to find where the intruder is and easy to capture and hunt intruders.
 When I need to send a full scan for a device, it is straightforward.
 I have worked with Symantec, which is an antivirus, and McAfee, where I send full scans in a similar way to how I do it in Azure Defender, and it is equally easy.
 I can take actions with the device, such as disconnecting it, turning it off, or sending an alarm.
 The integration with Azure Defender and Azure Sentinel is seamless because they are from the same company.
 They capture intruders, viruses, worms, and everything else easily, and I can fix problems quickly.
 I use the network visibility features daily to manage connected assets.
 Currently, I am closing a case with Mutual Asesorías where they have a computer with intruders attempting to force brute capture the password.
 I can see how the intruder tried to do this, and my work involves closing the IP origin in this case.

-Security Specialist at a tech consulting company with 51-200 employees
+Country Sales Manager at a computer software company with 51-200 employees

 Quotes from Members